• •

 Row 2: Ch 3 (counts as first dc), turn; dc in space (sp) before the next 3-dc group [this stitch will be to the right of the next stitch you make], long double crochet (Ldc) in center skipped st one row below, dc in same sp before 30 dc group [this stitch will be to the left of the stitch you just made], *skip 3-dc group, dc in sp before next 3-dc, Ldc in in center skipped st one row below, dc in same sp before 3-dc group; rep from * across to last 4 dc, skip next 3-dc, dc in last dc–five 3-dc groups.

-Change colors: change color to CB on last stitch of row, leave the old color hanging out and when it is time to rejoin with a new color float the old color up the side of the work to use it.
-Then continue on in pattern leaving the _new_ old color (CA) just hanging out.
-This is my preferred method and it is the one I show you in the youtube video.
+Change colors: Change color to CB on last stitch of row, leave the old color hanging.
+When it is time to rejoin with a new color, float the old color up the side of the work to use it.
+Then, continue in pattern, leaving the _new_ old color (CA) hanging.
+This is my preferred method, and it is the one I show you in the YouTube video.
 This method will create a LONG float at each color change along the side that can be hidden with the little trim.

-Once you’ve changed colors you carry on in pattern which is SUPER SIMPLE!
-The next rows are almost exactly like row 2 with the only exception being that instead of working into the skipped ch from the row below you will work into the center dc of the 3-dc group in the row below.
+Once you’ve changed colors, carry on the pattern, which is SUPER SIMPLE!
+The next rows are almost exactly like row 2, with the only exception being that instead of working into the skipped ch from the row below, work into the center dc of the 3-dc group in the row below.

 Next 2 rows: Ch 3 (counts as first dc), turn; dc in space (sp) before the next 3-dc group [this stitch will be to the right of the next stitch you make], long double crochet (Ldc) in center dc of 3-dc group one row below, dc in same sp before 30 dc group [this stitch will be to the left of the stitch you just made], *skip 3-dc group, dc in sp before next 3-dc, Ldc in in center dc of 3-dc group one row below, dc in same sp before 3-dc group; rep from * across to last 4 dc, skip next 3-dc, dc in last dc.

-Change colors: change color to CC on last stitch of row, leave the old color hanging out and when it is time to rejoin with a new color float the old color up the side of the work to use it.
-Then continue on in pattern leaving the _new_ old color (CB) just hanging out.
+Change colors: Change color to CC on last stitch of row, leaving the old color hanging.
+When it’s time to rejoin with a new color, float the old color up the side of the work to use it.
+Then continue in pattern, leaving the _new_ old color (CB) hanging.

-TIP: Since you are using two colors for this swatch the opposite color of yarn will be waiting for you at one end signaling that it is time to change colors.
+TIP: Since you’re using two colors for this swatch the opposite color of yarn will be waiting for you at one end signaling it’s time to change colors.
 You can carry the yarn up the side creating floats, or cut the yarn color each time and join a new ball of yarn.

-Change colors: change color to CD on last stitch of row, leave the old color hanging out and when it is time to rejoin with a new color float the old color up the side of the work to use it.
-Then continue on in pattern leaving the _new_ old color (CC) just hanging out.
+Change colors: Change color to CD on last stitch of row, and leave the old color hanging.
+When it’s time to rejoin with a new color, float the old color up the side of the work to use it.
+Then continue in pattern, leaving the _new_ old color (CC) hanging.

-Change colors: change color to CA on last stitch of row, leave the old color hanging out and when it is time to rejoin with a new color float the old color up the side of the work to use it.
-Then continue on in pattern leaving the _new_ old color just hanging out (CD).
+Change colors: Change color to CA on last stitch of row, leaving the old color hanging.
+When it’s time to rejoin with a new color, float the old color up the side of the work to use it.
+Then continue in pattern, leaving the _new_ old color hanging (CD).
 Continue in this established pattern changing colors every 2 rows in the same sequence.
-Finish with a second row of the CD when you’ve reached the desired length and proceed to the finishing instructions.
-Do not fasten off the last color as you will use it to seam the cowl.
+Finish with a second row of the CD when you’ve reached the desired length, and proceed to the finishing instructions.
+Do not fasten off the last color; you’ll use it to seam the cowl.
 Cut the three other remaining colors leaving a 4-6″ tail.
 The sample cowl has a total of 6 full 4-color change repeats.

 Trim

-The trim is worked into the edge stitches of the cowl and around the floats to hid them when necessary.
-Work the following instructions for each edge of the cowl.
+The trim is worked into the cowl’s edge stitches and around the floats to hide them when necessary.
+Follow the next instructions for each edge of the cowl.

-Rnd 1: With CB, join yarn at any point on the cowls edge witha standing single crochet.
-Proceed to single crochet around the edge of the cowl working a total of 5 sc’s evenly spaced every two rows.
+Rnd 1: With CB, join yarn at any point on the cowl’s edge with a standing single crochet.
+Single crochet around the edge of the cowl, working a total of 5 sc’s evenly spaced every two rows.

 NOTE: If you find that doing fewer single crochets looks better for your cowl that is absolutely fine!
-As long as you are consistent that is all that matters.
+As long as you’re consistent that’s what matters.

 TIP: Each color is worked only 2 rows so you can easily keep track of how many single crochets you’ve completed by only doing 5 in each color section.

-When you are back to the standing single crochet join with a slip stitch to finish the round.
+When you return to the standing single crochet, join with a slip stitch to finish the round.

 Rnd 2: Ch 1, turn; sc in each sc around, join with a slip stitch to the first sc.